 New Forest Wildlife was originally a Butterfly Farm and later became the Nature Quest Wildlife Centre.

-Carol and Roger Heap and their son Ed Heap, who have been working in wildlife conservation for most of their lives, took over the park 1997 years ago and later re- named the centre the New Forest Wildlife Park.
+Carol and Roger Heap and their son Ed Heap, who have been working in wildlife conservation for most of their lives, took over the park in 1997 and later re- named the centre the New Forest Wildlife Park.

 Jason Palmer - Curator of Animals